Terry's Texas Rangers

-The 8th Texas Cavalry Regiment, (1861–1865), popularly known as Terry's Texas Rangers, was a light cavalry regiment of Texas volunteers for the Confederate States Army assembled by Colonel Benjamin Franklin Terry in August 1861.
-Though lesser known than the Texas Brigade, famous for their actions during the Battle of Gettysburg, the 8th Texas Cavalry distinguished itself at several battles during the American Civil War.
-In four years of service, Terry's Texas Rangers fought in about 275 engagements in seven states.
-The regiment earned a reputation that ranked it among the most effective mounted regiments in the Western Theater of the American Civil War.
+The 8th Texas Cavalry Regiment (1861–1865), popularly known as Terry's Texas Rangers, was a light cavalry regiment of Texas volunteers for the Confederate States Army assembled by Colonel Benjamin Franklin Terry in August 1861.
+Although lesser known than the Texas Brigade's actions during the Battle of Gettysburg, the 8th Texas Cavalry distinguished itself in several battles during the American Civil War.
+Over four years of service, Terry's Texas Rangers fought in approximately 275 engagements across seven states.
+The regiment earned a reputation as one of the most effective mounted units in the Western Theater of the American Civil War.

 Organization, loss of commanders

-Following the secession of Texas and its joining the Confederacy, Benjamin Franklin Terry, a wealthy slave holder and sugar planter, recruited and organized the regiment in August 1861 in Houston, Texas.
-Initially intended to serve in Virginia, the regiment instead was placed under the command of Confederate General Albert Sydney Johnston for service in west of the Mississippi.
-They soon saw combat, their first skirmish taking place on December 17, 1861, near Woodsonville, Kentucky, when they engaged the Union and were supported by the 6th Arkansas Infantry.
-The skirmish cost them Colonel Terry, who was killed in action.
-Lieutenant Colonel Thomas Lubbock next became colonel, but died of disease before taking command.
-John A. Wharton was then made colonel, and held the position until he was promoted to brigadier general.
-Wharton was in turn succeeded by Thomas Harrison.
+Following Texas's secession and entry into the Confederacy, Benjamin Franklin Terry, a wealthy slave owner and sugar planter, recruited and organized the regiment in August 1861 in Houston, Texas.
+Initially intended for service in Virginia, the regiment was instead placed under the command of Confederate General Albert Sydney Johnston for service west of the Mississippi.
+They first saw combat in a skirmish on December 17, 1861, near Woodsonville, Kentucky, where they engaged the Union and were supported by the 6th Arkansas Infantry.
+Colonel Terry was killed in action during this skirmish.
+Lieutenant Colonel Thomas Lubbock succeeded him as colonel but died of disease before taking command.
+John A. Wharton was then made colonel and held the position until his promotion to brigadier general.
+Wharton was succeeded by Thomas Harrison.